The best preserved small impact crater (a crater with a diameter less than 300 m) is Kamil crater in Egypt.

 This amazing natural formation was first noticed by Italian mineralogist Vincenzo de Michele in 2008.
-He discovered it with Google Earth application while looking for man made landmarks from Neolithic Age in this remote part of desert.
+He discovered it with the Google Earth application while looking for man-made landmarks from the Neolithic Age in this remote part of the desert.

-In fact this (currently) empty land was inhabited in Neolithic.
-Only some 5 300 years people were forced to find another way of life due to advancing desert – and, it is possible, this crisis initiated the development of the great Egyptian civilization.
+In fact, this (currently) empty land was inhabited in the Neolithic.
+Only some 5 300 years people were forced to find another way of life due to the advancing desert – and, it is possible, this crisis initiated the development of the great Egyptian civilization.
 But this is another story.

 Scientists were quick – already in February 2009 there was organized the first joint Italian – Egyptian expedition to the crater.
-Next expedition followed in February 2010 and then the results of geophysical research testified – this is impact crater indeed.
+The next expedition followed in February 2010 and then the results of geophysical research testified – this is impact crater indeed.